How to fix UnboundLocalError: local variable 'x' referenced before assignment in Python

 unboundlocalerror local variable 'web_driver' referenced before assignment

-2. "Fixing UnboundLocalError: Local Variable Referenced Before Assignment
+2. "Fixing UnboundLocalError: Local Variable Referenced Before Assignment"

 unboundlocalerror local variable 'web_driver' referenced before assignment